History of the Perthshire Patons

 Arthur was Calum's and Jamie's five times great grandfather.

 Arthur was the son of Arthur Taylor, postman, labourer and car-driver.
-He was born in approximately 1813.
+He was born in approximately 1813, and grew up to work as sawyer in Belfast, Ireland.

 Arthur appears to have first married an Ann Graham, at some stage just prior to 1831.
 The couple had four children between 1831 and 1837, though their baptismal entries are vague in details, offering little more than the names of the parents, the dates of baptism and the denomination as Anglican (St. Anne's, Shankill).
 However, the marriage records of three of the four children subsequently refer to their father as 'Arthur Taylor, sawyer' (in one case, 'carpenter').